-- A. Each revolving fund authorized for use by a Town department, board, or committee, - B. The department head, board, committee, or officer authorized to spend from each fund,: - C. The fees, charges and other monies charged and received by the department, board, committee, or officer in connection with the program or activity for which the fund is established that shall be credited to each fund by the Town Accountant; - D. The expenses of the program or activity for which each fund may be used; - E. Any restrictions or conditions on expenditures from each fund; - F. Any reporting or other requirements that apply to each fund; and - G. The fiscal years each fund shall operate under this by-lawbylaw.
+- A. Each revolving fund authorized for use by a Town department, board, or committee, - B. The department head, board, committee, or officer authorized to spend from each fund, - C. The fees, charges and other monies charged and received by the department, board, committee, or officer in connection with the program or activity for which the fund is established that shall be credited to each fund by the Town Accountant; - D. The expenses of the program or activity for which each fund may be used $\frac{1}{2}$ - E. Any restrictions or conditions on expenditures from each fund; - F. Any reporting or other requirements that apply to each fund; and - G. The fiscal years each fund shall operate under this by-lawbylaw.

-A. Revolving Fund B. Department, Board , or Committee Authorized to Spend from Fund Charges , or Other Receipts Credited D. Program or Activity Expenses Payable from Fund E. Restrictions or Conditions on Expenses Payable from Fund G. Fiscal Years Veasey Memorial Park Conservation Commission Rental fees collected Salaries and expenses for the operating costs of Veasey Park None Annual report to Town Meeting Fiscal Year 20192023 and subsequent years Pines Boat Ramp Finance- DirectorTown Administrator received of equipment for ramp and None Annual report to Town Meeting Fiscal Year 2019 and subsequent years Zoning Board of Appeals Zoning Board- of Appeals Fees paid by ZBA- Payment of advertising- None Annual Report to Fiscal Year 2019 and
+A. Revolving Fund B. Department, Board, or Committee Authorized to Spend from Fund or Other Receipts Credited D. Program or Activity Expenses Payable from E. Restrictions or Conditions on Expenses Payable from Fund G. Fiscal Years Veasey Memorial Park Conservation Commission collected Salaries and expenses for the operating costs of Veasey Park None Annual report to Town Meeting Fiscal Year 20192023 and subsequent years Pines Boat Ramp Finance Director received for the sale of boat of boat ramp and purchase of equipment for ramp and None Annual report to Town Meeting Fiscal Year 2019 and subsequent years Zoning Board of Appeals Zoning Board- of Appeals by ZBA- Payment of- advertising- and associated clerical work Annual Report to Town Meeting Fiscal Year 2019 and subsequent years Bagnall Bagnall Tuition Salaries and None Annual report to Fiscal Year

-A. Revolving Fund B. Department, Board, or Committee Authorized to Spend from Fund or Other Receipts Credited D. Program or Activity Expenses Payable from E. Restrictions or Conditions on Expenses Payable from Fund G. Fiscal Years applicants and associated clerical work Town Meeting subsequent- years Bagnall Summer Program Bagnall Summer Program Director Tuition charged for summer program Salaries and expenses of the Summer Program, including grounds and building maintenance None Annual report to Town Meeting Fiscal Year 2019 and subsequent years Council on Aging COA Director Monies collected through fees and donations Supplies and equipment for the COA None Annual report to Town Meeting Fiscal Year 2019 and subsequent years Fire Department CPR Class Fire Chief Monies collected through class fees and public donations Salaries and expenses related to the CPR classes None Annual report to Town Meeting Fiscal Year 2019 and subsequent years Pines Maintenance Finance- Director Town Administrator for rentals, events, Maintenance- toSalaries and expenses for maintenance of the Pines Annual report to Town Meeting
+A. Revolving Fund B. Department, Board , or Committee Authorized to Spend from Fund or Other D. Program or Activity Expenses Payable from Fund E. Restrictions or Conditions on Expenses Payable from Fund G. Fiscal Years Summer Program Summer Program Director charged for summer program expenses of the Summer Program, including grounds and building maintenance Town Meeting 2019 and subsequent years Council on Aging COA Director Monies collected through fees and donations Supplies and equipment for the COA None Annual report to Town Meeting Fiscal Year 2019 and subsequent years Fire Department CPR Class Fire Chief Monies collected through class fees and public donations Salaries and expenses related to the CPR classes None Annual report to Town Meeting Fiscal Year 2019 and subsequent years Pines Maintenance Finance- Director Town Administrator for rentals, events, Maintenance toSalaries and expenses for maintenance of the Pines Annual report to Town Meeting Fiscal Year 20192023 and subsequent years